wavemaker/docs/learn/hybrid-mobile/mobile-build-android.md

 ## White Listings

 Most mobiles block access to external websites for security reasons.
 If your app needs access to external websites these can be set in the URL Whitelist.
-Say you want to provide access to google resources to your app, in that case, the URL Whitelist would be http://\*.google.com/\* [See here for more details](https://github.com/apache/cordova-plugin-whitelist#navigation-whitelist).
+For example, if you want to provide access to google resources to your app, in that case, the URL Whitelist would be `http://.google.com/` [See here for more details](https://github.com/apache/cordova-plugin-whitelist#navigation-whitelist).

 Intent can be used to specify any applications that would need to be launched through your app.
 [See here for more details](https://github.com/apache/cordova-plugin-whitelist#intent-whitelist)

 ## Android Preferences
 These properties define the app behavior on the device.
 You have the option to select the Minimum Target Android Version from the drop down menu.
 Set the orientation of the screen to Portrait or Landscape and enable or disable Full Screen.